casheridan/My-Mega-Vault/CPU Registers.md

 ARM processors are used in a lot of commercial applications.
 (Old) Examples:
-- Video Games (This is outdated and possibly incorrect usage of the use here, other than Video game consoles )
+- Video Games (This is outdated and possibly incorrect usage of the use here, other than older video game consoles)
 - Modem
 - Mobile Phones
-- Handy Cameras.
+- Handy Cameras

 ---